Bridging design and engineering

 WebMD and Medscape

-The WebMD team followed specs literally, which meant the build sometimes missed the intended look or feel.
-Getting changes made took patience and steady communication.
+The WebMD team followed specs literally, so the build could drift from the intended look or feel.
+Getting adjustments made took patience, steady explanations, and clear rationale.
 Medscape was the opposite.
-Their younger team was open, flexible, and happy to sit together and work through how the design should translate.
+Their younger team was open, flexible, and willing to sit together to figure out how the design should translate.
+Two very different groups, two different collaboration styles.

 Learning how each team operated helped me adapt quickly.
-One needed diplomacy, the other needed hands on collaboration, and both relied on clear conversations to get the result right.
+One needed calm diplomacy, the other needed hands on collaboration.
+Both required clear conversations that aligned expectations early.

 “Good collaboration is knowing how to meet each team where they are.”